jfberry/CanterburyPokemon/docs/community.md

 The **map** | The canterbury pokemon map - all features available to all free of charge [here](https://canterburypokemon.com) Facebook Group | This facebook group is the most active locally - join [here](https://www.facebook.com/groups/957597921018096)
 Discord | Join here: [Invite Link](https://discord.com/invite/hgtsx5r)
 Raid messenger group | This is an invite-only messenger group.
+You can join through the facebook page or ask on discord Remote Raid Messenger Group | This is an invite-only messenger group dedicated to co-ordinating remote raids.
+You can join through the facebook page or ask on discord
-To get invited ask in one of the public access Remote Raid Messenger Group | This is a messenger group UKC Raid Group | A raid group for UKC staff and students Scanner notification channels | There are some general access notifications provided both through Facebook messenger or Discord
+UKC Raid Group | A raid group for UKC staff and students Scanner notification channels | There are some general access notifications provided both through Facebook messenger or Discord, these are described on these pages

 # Neighbouring communities

-We have a number of neighbouring communities
+We are aware of a number of neighbouring communities and will be adding links to their pages with their permission

 Location | Description
 --- | ---